 Figure 4.
-Percent of students enrolled in distance education courses, by amount of distance education: 2020-21
+Percent of students enrolled in distance education courses, by distance education status: 2021-22

 Figure 5.
-Number of subbaccalaureate degrees and certificates awarded, by level: 2020-21
+Number of subbaccalaureate degrees and certificates awarded, by level: 2021-22

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2021, 12-month Enrollment survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2022, 12-month Enrollment survey component.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2021, Completions survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2022, Completions survey component.

 Figure 6.
-Tuition and required fees for full-time, first-time degree/certificate-seeking undergraduate students: Academic years 2018-19 to 2021-22
+Tuition and required fees for full-time, first-time degree/certificate-seeking undergraduate students: Academic years 2019-20 to 2022-23

-NOTE: The tuition and required fees shown here are the lowest reported from the categories of in-district, instate, and out-of-state.
+NOTE: The tuition and required fees shown here are the lowest reported from the categories of in-district, in-state, and out-of-state.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2021, Institutional Characteristics survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2022, Institutional Characteristics survey component.

 Figure 7.
-Average net price of attendance for full-time, first-time degree/certificate-seeking undergraduate students, who were awarded grant or scholarship aid: 2018-19 to 2020-21
+Average net price of attendance for full-time, first-time degree/certificate-seeking undergraduate students, who were awarded grant or scholarship aid: Academic years 2019-20 to 2021-22

 NOTE: Average net price is for full-time, first-time degree/certificate-seeking undergraduate students and is generated by subtracting the average amount of federal, state/local government, and institutional grant and scholarship awarded aid from the total cost of attendance.
-Total cost of attendance is the sum of published fution and required fees (lower of in-district or in-state for public institutions), books and supplies, and the weighted average of froom and board and other expenses.
+Total cost of attendance is the sum of published tuition and required fees (lower of in-district or in-state for public institutions), books and supplies, and the weighted average of room and board and other expenses.
 For details, see the Methodological Notes.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2021, Institutional Characteristics survey component and Winter 2021-22, Student Financial Aid survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2022, Institutional Characteristics survey component and Winter 2022-23, Student Financial Aid survey component.

 Figure 8.
-Percent of full-time, first-time degree/certificate-seeking undergraduate students who were awarded grant or scholarship aid, or loans, by type of aid: 2020-21
+Percent of full-time, first-time degree/certificate-seeking undergraduate students who were awarded grant or scholarship aid, or loans, by type of aid: Academic year 2021-22